annethedinosaur/annethedinosaur.github.io/README.md

 - a lot of religion has clothing related stuff that you must wear or whatever.
 - the notion of rebirth and the afterlife, although some may find them comforting, i believe they are bullshit and when we die, we die, we don't even feel the void because we don't feel.
 - apparently paganism (or at least my pagan friend) believes that we can make fucking realities which i believe is bullshit.
+- a lot of religious morals are just extremely stupid.